gomorpheus/morpheus-docs/administration/provisioning/provisioning.rst

   Displays or hides Cloud Selection dropdown in Provisioning wizard.
 Allow Host Selection
   Displays or hides Host Selection dropdown in Provisioning wizard.
+Require Environment Selection
-Show Pricing
+  Forces users to select and Environment during provisioning Show Pricing
   Displays or hides Pricing in Provisioning wizard and Instance and Host detail pages.
+Hide Datastore Stats On Selection
+  Hides Datastore utilization and size stats in provisioning and app wizards Cross-Tenant Naming Policies
-Deployment Archive Store
+  Enable for the ``sequence`` value in naming policies to apply across tenants Deployment Archive Store
   Default Storage Provider for storing Deployment Archives.
-Cross-Tenant Naming Policies
-  Enable for the ``sequence`` value in naming policies to apply across tenants

   ..
 NOTE:: Storage Providers can be configured and managed in the `Infrastructure -> Storage` section.

 Cloud-Init Settings
 -------------------